Travis

 The default merge mode is deep_merge_append with Build Config Validation enabled.
 With Build Config Validation disabled the default is deep_merge, which will be discontinued soon.

-We recommend to specify the merge mode with your API requests explicitly.
+We recommend specifying the merge mode with your API requests explicitly.

 Consider these examples: